digitoimistodude/air-light/README.md

 * RTL support
 * Threaded comments
 * Template tags (direct edit preferred)
-* WordPress admin bar for logged in users
 * No sidebar by default
-* Emojicons

 #### WooCommerce support

-Air had by default a basic WooCommerce support [from version 1.9.2](https://github.com/digitoimistodude/air/commit/55c539bb9cd2e35fdbfdf4f39a136c542b42b884), but it has been separated to its own repository, [air-woocommerce](https://github.com/digitoimistodude/air-woocommerce) since v2.5.6.
-WooCommerce air support includes the most basic overrides like buttons.
-WooCommerce as well as other things in air theme are built for starting point only.
+Air had by default a basic WooCommerce support [from version 1.9.2](https://github.com/digitoimistodude/air/commit/55c539bb9cd2e35fdbfdf4f39a136c542b42b884), and for a while it was been separated to its own repository, [air-woocommerce](https://github.com/digitoimistodude/air-woocommerce) since v2.5.6.

+Starting from v2.6.0 WooCommerce support comes with [Air helper](https://github.com/digitoimistodude/air-helper) plugin and Air contains optional very basic WC styles.
+Air helper will add it's WC functionality when theme support for WooCommerce is added.

 ### Requirements